AlexandreDeBarros/SpyGex/README.md

 SpyGex/
 │
 ├── config/
-│   └── config.json (configuration file for regex)
+│   └── config.json (configuration file for REGEX)
 │
 ├── resources/
 │   └── ... (resource files like icons and logo)